lrheault/emotion/README.md

 <h1>Corpus Information</h1>

 Since the publication of this study, new resources have become available to access the British Hansard in digitized format.
-I would recommend using the data from the They Work for You project, which seems to be the most up-to-date (https://www.theyworkforyou.com/).
+I would recommend using the data from the <a href="https://www.theyworkforyou.com/" target="_blank">They Work for You</a> project, which seems to be the most up-to-date.

 I've included a script in this repo (webscrape_hansard.py) showing how to fetch the data and save into a csv file.
 Feel free to edit and retrieve elements you want to access.
 The "They Work for You" dataset covers the period from 1919 to now.

-Historical files are available here: http://www.hansard-archive.parliament.uk/
+Historical files are available here: <a href="http://www.hansard-archive.parliament.uk/" target="_blank">http://www.hansard-archive.parliament.uk/</a>

 <h2>Supporting Scripts and Lexicon</h2>